 Digital Marketing: What Is It?

-There are many different types of digital marketing, including search engine optimization (SEO), pay-per-click (PPC) advertising, social media marketing, email marketing, and content marketing.
-Each type has its own advantages and disadvantages, so it’s important to choose the right one for your business depending on your needs.
+Each type has its advantages and disadvantages, so it’s important to choose the right one for your business depending on your needs.

 Digital marketing is constantly evolving as new technologies and platforms emerge.
 With the right strategy in place, your business can stay ahead of the curve and make the most of the latest digital marketing trends.

-How successful is Digital Marketing?
+How Successful is Digital Marketing?

 As digitization progressed, it was noted that fewer people were buying in person in the marketplaces, and today an increasing number of individuals are doing so for themselves and their families.
 Because you want to reach the correct audience, and that audience is online, there are several benefits to advertising your business online.

-When Web 2.0 arrived, individuals started taking an active role in the platform rather than just using it passively.
-Web 2.0 facilitates communication between customers and companies.
-The internet started to be given names like “super information highway.”
 Due to the massive rise in information flow volumes—including the channels used by digital marketers—internet advertising and marketing in the US alone generated $2.9 billion in revenue by 2004.

 Social networking websites soon started to appear.
 The first social networking website was MySpace, which was quickly followed by Facebook.
-Many businesses understood that the influx of brand-new websites was starting to create more options for them to sell their goods and brands.
-It opened up new commercial opportunities and heralded the start of a new era for the industry.
-With additional resources, they required fresh ideas for brand promotion and social networking platform exploitation.
+Many businesses understood that the influx of brand-new websites was starting to create more options for selling their goods and brands.

 Customers may now access digitally advertised goods at any time.
 According to data gathered by the Marketingtechblog for 2014, social media posting is the most popular online activity in the US.
 The typical American uses social media for 37 minutes every day.
 97% of digital marketers use Twitter, 69% use Pinterest, and 59% use Instagram.
 Facebook is used by 99% of them.
-Facebook has been a source of consumers for 70% of B2C marketers.
-The likelihood that 67% of Twitter users will make a purchase from a company is significantly higher.
-Luxury brands are represented on Pinterest in 83.8% of cases.
-LinkedIn, Twitter, and Facebook are the top three social media platforms used by marketers.

 The Mobile Era